 - Conduct initial and outgoing assessments and individual and group sessions with participants to develop and achieve benchmarked individualized educational and career goal plans and ensure that they are the right fit for the program

-- Provide case management services including information, referrals, assistance in accessing childcare, health, mental health, and other support services that will assist participants to achieve career and education goals.
+- Provide case management services including information, referrals, assistance in accessing child care, health, mental health, and other support service that will assist participants to achieve career and education goals.
 This may include site visits to courts, hospitals, schools, or work sites for mandatory and celebratory events.

 - Contribute to the design of and facilitate career readiness, professional development, and life skills workshops for participants; ensure participants complete a professional development portfolio.

 - Contribute to the design and facilitate student group projects including developing group project deliverables and tracking student progress

 - Monitor and track participants’ attendance, progress and achievement of career and education goal plans from point of enrollment until program completion; prepare and distribute student stipends for participating in group projects

 - Collect and maintain all participant documentation, case management records, progress notes, and outcomes data as related to EPOCH program goals and contractual obligations.